r3dDoX/todomvc-vanilla-es6/README.md

 ## Relevant files
 * package.json (scripts defined in the scripts section)
+* rollup.config (configuration for rollup used in bundle:js task)
+* .babelrc (configuration for babel used from rollup in bundle:js task)
 * rollup.config.js (configuration for rollup which is called from the bundle:js task)

 ## Usage example